Police: Motorcyclist injured, man arrested following crash in Lynchburg

 Police said the crash remains under investigation by the department's traffic safety unit, and that additional charges are pending.

-Anyone who may have witnessed the accident is asked to contact LPD Officer Bauserman at (434) 455-6047.
+Anyone who may have witnessed the wreck is asked to contact LPD Officer Bauserman at (434) 455-6047.